Patgoral/Fried-Clay-Client/README.md

 <img width="300px" src='readme_img/logo.png'>

-### FriedClay.com is a web app designed to create an interactive leaderboard for self-supported adventure races
+### FriedClay.com is a new web app designed to create an interactive leaderboard for self-supported adventure races

 #### This app is actually in production use for participants of the 2023 Fried Clay 200k race that I organize.